cole-k/call-by-push-block/Readme.md

 to complete, depending on experience.
 Your scores for each level are given at the end: compete with your friends to see who can get the lowest scores!

+## General advice

+  - You need to press Enter to submit your move (a quirk of this entry being in the Prelude category).
+  - Try everything!
+You can always undo or reset if you reach an unsolvable state.
+  - Read the [Controls in detail](#controls-in-detail) section if you're confused by the controls.

 ## Quick start

 ### I have Haskell installed